Jaime Vila: Gymnastics career

-He was a serious man of few words and with a very strict lifestyle.
+Vila was a serious man of few words and with a very strict lifestyle.
 He dedicated his life and efforts to his vocation, which was "not the triumph, but simple and constant physical improvement".
 This is why he lived a long life for his time, dying an unmarried man at the age of 94, and having worked until just months before his death.
 He stayed in the gymnasium morning and afternoons, attending to his students (and he always had students), and sometimes he even had private classes at noon.
 And Sundays were used to organize all kinds of competitions and excursions outside the city.
-In 1898 he organized a pilgrimage in Catalonia, which went from Barcelona to Sarria.
+For instance, in 1898, Vila organized the first official race in Catalonia, which ran between Barcelona and Sarria.
 He was also a member of the Center Excursionista de Catalunya for more than forty years.

 On 24 September 1900, in a meeting held in Barcelona by the Spanish Gymnastics Federation, he was awarded the first Diploma of Honor, created by the painter Antonio Utrillo.
 In 1913, in the First Spanish International Congress on Tuberculosis, he was awarded the Medal of Gold and the Diploma of Honor in gymnastics.

 Footballing career

+Founding Català FC and deanery of Barcelona

 Football began taking root in the city in the 1890s, and soon it gained followers among members belonging to the Tolosa Gymnasium, where Vila was introduced to football by his younger students.
-As a lover of sport and physical culture, he also began practicing this new sport at the Velódromo de la Bonanova, and eventually, he began to promote it among his students.
-It was around this time that Vila met Joan Gamper, who came to him to propose the idea of creating a well-organized football club, but Vila dismissed him because he was foreign.
+As a lover of sport and physical culture, he also began practicing this new sport at the Velódromo de la Bonanova, and eventually, he began to promote it among his students, creating the football team Sociedad Deportiva Tolosa, which trained in Bonanova.
+It was around this time that Vila met Joan Gamper, who came to him to propose the idea of creating a well-organized football club, but Vila flatly rejects him because he was foreign.
 On 21 October 1899, Vila, together with his students, founded the Català Futbol Club, in a meeting held at the Tolosa gym, thus becoming the first football team formed in Catalonia.
-Although the club was founded in October, Català was not officially established until 17 December 1899, in a meeting held in the Café San Gervasio de Cassolas, in which they formalized the first board of directors with Jaime Vila being named the club's first president, while Miguel Valdés, one of his best students, became the club's treasurer.
+Although the club was founded in October, Català was not officially established until 17 December 1899, in a meeting held in the Café San Gervasio de Cassolas, in which they formalized the first board of directors with Vila being named the club's first president, while Miguel Valdés, one of his best students, became the club's treasurer.